 Some air systems sold online are about as durable as a cupcake in a blender.
 These systems usually feature no-name air pumps that are notoriously loud, awkwardly slow, and prone to failure.

 These pumps also do not normally include any kind of voltage protection and draw an unsafe amount of current at voltage spikes or shortages.
-This couples with their inefficient, and thus excessively hot, motors makes for a very hazardous piece of electrical equipment which could possibly cause damage to your vehicle and potentially void your factory warranty.
+This coupled with their inefficient, and thus excessively hot motors, make for a very hazardous piece of electrical equipment which could possibly cause damage to your vehicle and potentially void your factory warranty.
 Trying to save money by buying an inexpensive air horn kit can potentially cost you thousands.

 It seems that air valves receive the most buzzwords of any part of a train horn kit.
 A lot of people like to boast about how their in-house brand valve is better than a generic ‘knock-off’.
 We’d like to point out that it’s very unlikely that someone would make a ‘knock-off’ of a no-name brand.

-We advertise these types of horns as ‘Air Horns’ like they should be.
+We advertise these types of horns as “Air Horns” as they should be.

 Some sellers offer extremely low-volume air setups with their horns.
 These setups can be so limited that the horn dies down almost immediately.
-The sellers of these types of systems often use liters instead of gallons to mislead their customer into thinking they are getting more than they really are.
+The sellers of these types of systems often use liters instead of gallons to mislead their customers into thinking they are getting more than they actually are.

 Inaccurate frequency ratings are also common on the internet.
 A typical bass train horn is in the range of 277-494hz (C# (3rd)–B (4th)).

 The Nathan AirChime K-series (most popular authentic train horns) are in the range of 311-622hz.
 Most high-pitch small size horns are in the 740-1975hz range.
-Claims of extra low hertz ratings like 150hz should be taken with a grain of salt (150hz isn’t a musical note, which clearly shows the horn is not tuned or the rating is inaccurate (probably both)).
+Claims of extra-low hertz ratings like 150hz should be taken with a grain of salt.
+A sound at 150hz isn’t even a musical note, which clearly shows the horn is not tuned or the rating is inaccurate (probably both).

 Inaccurate decibel ratings are a sore subject among train horn buyers and sellers.
 That said we won’t dabble much in the matter other than to point out the obvious.
 The loudest train horns you can buy are actual train horns used on locomotives.
 These horns are made by Nathan AirChime, Leslie, and formerly Wabco, Hancock, and Prime.